Akanksha2011/Transport_Management/README.md

 ## Learnings

-Developed as a CLI project in Java, Vaahan Wallah is a testament to our team's proficiency in OOP and our commitment to showcasing our knowledge and skills.
-Through this project, we gained invaluable insights into designing and animating terminal interfaces and implementing various OOP concepts, including:
+Throughout the course of the project, we have gained invaluable insights into:

-**Abstraction:** Utilized to hide complex implementation details and provide a simplified interface for users.
+- *Abstraction:* Used to hide complex implementation details and provide a simplified interface for users.
-**Encapsulation:** Ensured data security by bundling data (attributes) and methods (functions) that operate on the data, preventing direct access from outside the class.
+- *Encapsulation:* Ensured data security by bundling data (attributes) and methods (functions) that operate on the data, preventing direct access from outside the class.
-**Hierarchical Inheritance:** Implemented a class structure where multiple derived classes inherit from a single base class, facilitating code reuse and specialization.
+- *Hierarchical Inheritance:* Implemented a class structure where multiple derived classes inherit from a single base class, facilitating code reuse and specialization.
-**File Handling (as the database):** Managed persistent data storage and retrieval using file operations, providing a structured approach to store application data.
+- *File handling (as the database):* Managed persistent data storage and retrieval using file operations, providing a structured approach to store application data.

 By combining our technical expertise with effective teamwork, we have successfully built a robust and feature-rich simulator.